Simple Communication: Abstract

 \section{Abstract}

-We study cheap talk with simple language, where the sender communicates using a score that aggregates a multidimensional state.
-Both the sender and the receiver share the same payoffs, given by a quadratic loss function.
-We show that the restriction to scores introduces strategic considerations.
-First, equilibrium payoffs can be strictly lower than those achievable under commitment to a scoring rule.
-Second, we prove that any equilibrium score must be either linear or discrete.
-Finally, assuming normally distributed states, we fully characterize the set of equilibrium linear scores, which includes both the ex-ante best and the worst linear scores.
+We study multidimensional cheap talk with simple language and aligned preferences.
+An expert communicates with a decision-maker using a score that aggregates a multidimensional state into a one-dimensional message.
+Even though the expert and the decision-maker share the same payoffs, the use of simple language introduces strategic frictions.
+Under quadratic-loss utility, any equilibrium score must be linear in the state or a coarsening of a linear score.
+As a result, equilibrium payoffs are lower than those achievable under commitment to a score.
+Finally, for normally distributed states, we characterize the equilibrium linear scores and show they correspond to the ex-ante best and worst linear scores.

 \epigraph{Give me a one-handed economist.}{\textit{Harry Truman}}